List of Kaizoku Sentai Gokaiger characters: Barizorg

 Special Duty Officer Barizorg (特務士官バリゾーグ, Tokumu Shikan Barizōgu) is a cyborg who is completely loyal to Warz Gill and rarely speaks unless the situation calls for it.
-He was originally Sid Bamick (シド・バミック, Shido Bamikku), a senior officer and Joe Gibken's comrade in the Zangyack Imperial Special Forces.
+He was originally Sid Bamick (シド・バミック, Shido Bamikku), a senior officer and Joe's comrade in the Zangyack Imperial Special Forces.
 However, the former committed treason while freeing the imprisoned Joe and sacrificed himself to cover his friend's escape.
 Following this, Bamick was forcibly converted into a cyborg by Zangyack scientist Zaien and had most of his memories erased save for his swordsmanship.
 While Barizorg eventually learns what happened to him, his programming makes him ignore the information.
 After Warz uses the Great Warz to overpower the Gokaigers, he sends Barizorg to kill them.
 The latter encounters and faces Joe in battle, during which he is killed, freeing Bamick's soul.

 Before he was converted into Barizorg, Bamick was an expert swordsman who could perform the Ittō-ryū Soul Blade (一刀流ソウルブレード, Ittō-ryū Sōru Burēdo) attack, which Barizorg retains following his conversion.

 Barizorg is voiced by Gaku Shindo (進藤 学, Shindō Gaku), who also portrays Sid Bamick.

 Akudos Gill

 Emperor Akudos Gill (皇帝アクドス・ギル, Kōtei Akudosu Giru) is the fierce kraken-themed leader of the Zangyack Empire, father of Warz Gill, and uncle of Bacchus Gill.
 After the first 34 Super Sentai teams sacrifice their powers to thwart the Zangyack Empire's first invasion of Earth, Akudos sends Warz with a second invasion force to take advantage of this as well as Damaras to oversee his son.
 When the Gokaigers kill Wars and Damaras however, Akudos comes to Earth with the entire Zangyack fleet, assumes command of the invasion, and focuses his full attention on the Gokaigers.
 Once Insarn weakens them, Akudos sends his fleet to Earth to execute a planetary genocide and kill the pirates.
-Nonetheless, Navi, Captain Marvelous, and Gai Ikari narrowly destroy the fleet.
+Nonetheless, Navi, Marvelous, and Gai narrowly destroy the fleet.
 Akudos battles the Gokaigers himself, though they eventually kill him using all of their Sentai predecessors' powers and their personal arsenal.

 During the events of the crossover film, Kamen Rider × Super Sentai: Super Hero Taisen, Akudos is revived to serve in Dai-Zangyack.
 After being enlarged by the Gigant Horse, he fights Go-BusterOh alongside Warz until they are both killed by the Big Machine.

 In battle, Akudos wields the AkudoSword (アクドソード, Akudosōdo), can fire energy blasts from his shoulders, and possesses superhuman levels of strength, durability, and endurance.

 Akudos Gill is voiced by Shinji Ogawa (小川 真司, Ogawa Shinji).